Fides: Secure and Scalable Asynchronous DAG Consensus via Trusted Components: Overview

-\blackding{4} \textbf{DAG construction.} Upon receiving a vertex from others, the replica verifies the presence of all referenced vertices in its local DAG and validates the counter value.
-If any referenced vertices are missing, the replica waits until they are received and successfully validated.
-Once all dependencies are resolved and the vertex passes verification, it is then added to the local DAG.
+\blackding{4} \textbf{DAG Construction.} Upon receiving a vertex through the \textit{T-RBC} service, a replica first verifies the validity of the vertex.
+If any referenced vertices in the validity proof are missing, the replica waits until they are received and validated.
+Once all dependencies are resolved, the vertex is appended to the local DAG.

-\blackding{5} \textbf{Wave leader election.} Each replica locally interprets its view of the DAG to determine the order of vertices. \sysname operates the DAG wave-by-wave.
-At the third round in a wave, replicas utilize the shared randomness provided by the \textit{TEE-Assisted Common Coin} service to collaboratively elect a leader for that wave, facilitating consistent ordering.
+\blackding{5} \textbf{Wave Leader Election.} Each replica interprets its local DAG to determine the order of vertices in a wave-by-wave manner.
+In the fourth round of each wave, replicas leverage the shared randomness provided by the \textit{T-Coin} service to collaboratively elect a leader vertex (i.e., a vertex from the first round) for that wave.

-\blackding{6} \textbf{Vertices ordering and commitment.} Once the leader is elected and gains sufficient support—defined as having at least $f+1$ vertices from the third round of the same wave with a path to the leader—the leader vertex, along with all vertices in its causal history, is then committed in some predefined order (\eg, depth-first search).
+\blackding{6} \textbf{Vertex Ordering and Commitment.} Once a leader vertex is elected and satisfies the commit rule—specifically, when at least $f{+}1$ vertices from the fourth round of the same wave have a path to it—the leader vertex, together with all vertices in its causal history, is committed in a predetermined order.

+Specifically, we observed that reducing the system size to $n{=}2f{+}1$ using the \textit{T-RBC} service introduces a potential \textit{liveness} issue such that the leader vertex can never satisfy a traditional two-round commit rule, which drives us to develop the four-round wave and commit rule.
+This four-round design and the corresponding commit rule preserve both safety and liveness while maintaining low commit latency, especially under adversarial asynchronous network conditions (see Sec.~\ref{sec:correctness_analysis} for details).

-\blackding{7} \textbf{Transaction reveal and execution.} Immediately after the vertices are committed, the \textit{TEE-Assisted Transaction Disclosure} service reveals the encrypted content of all transactions within the committed vertices, if necessary.
-The transactions are then executed, and the results are replied to the client in response.
+\blackding{7} \textbf{Transaction execution.} Replicas execute the transactions contained in committed vertices and return the results to the client.